willam2007/wps/README.md

 ## About <a name = "about"></a>

-Russian open source graphic raster editor
+Russian open source graphic raster editor.

 ## Installing <a name = "installing"></a>